Page images

 FIG. 399.
 Light cut off by crossed tourmaline crystals

-From this experiment, therefore, we are forced to conclude that light waves are transverse rather than longitudinal vibrations.
+fore, we are forced to conclude that light waves are transverse rather than longitudinal vibrations.
 The experiment illustrates what is technically known as the polarization of light, and the beam which, after passage through a, is unable to pass through b if the axes of a and b are crossed, is known as a polarized beam.
 It is, then, the phenomenon of the polarization of light upon which we base the conclusion that light

 waves are transverse.

 434. Intensity of illumination.
-Let four candles be set as close together as possible in such a position B as to cast upon a white screen C', placed in a well-darkened room, a shadow of an opaque object O (Fig. 400).
+Let four candles be set as close together as possible in such a position B as to cast upon a white screen C, placed in a well-darkened room, a shadow of an opaque object O (Fig. 400).
 Let one single candle be placed in a position A such that it will cast another shadow of O upon the screen.
 Since light from A falls on the shadow cast by B, and light from B falls on the shadow cast by A, it is clear that the two shadows will appear equally dark only when light of equal intensity falls on each; that is, when A and B produce equal illumination upon the screen.
 Let the positions of A and B be shifted until this condition is fulfilled.
 Then let the distances

 B